SolraBizna/ars-emu/README.md

 # Status

 Emulates all ARS hardware, as well as a fake Emulator Configuration port.
 Includes a fairly accurate, scanline-based emulator core, and a simple debugger.
 The scanline-based core probably runs at full speed on any 800MHz or faster system.
-Configuration and UI can be localized to any Unicode-compatible language that doesn't require combining characters.
+Configuration and UI can be localized to any Unicode-compatible language that can be rendered entirely using precomposed characters, and that is readable in a horizontal layout.
+(LTR and RTL are both supported.)

-Still to be done:

-- <del>Better</del> Any video/audio configuration
-- Various levels of TV fakery
-- 100% cycle-accurate core, with accompanying debugger
-- ARM-optimized core, usable on the EOMA68 A20 Computer Card (if needed)
-- Exotic input devices (light pen, light gun, keyboard)
-- Modem cartridge
-- "Homebrew Achievements Module"

 # Building